dry-python/returns/docs/pages/pointfree.rst

 This module provides a bunch of primitives to work with containers.

-It is centered around the composition idea.
+It makes composing functions with containers easier.
 Sometimes using methods on containers is not very helpful.
+Container methods are difficult to compose with other functions or methods.

-Instead we can use functions that has the reverse semantics, but the same end result.
+Instead we can use functions that produce the same result but have the reverse semantics.

+Usually, this means changing something like ``x.f(y)`` to ``f(x)(y)``.

 Why would anyone need these functions when you can use methods?
 To create pipelines!

-Without pointfree functions you cannot easily work with containers inside pipelines.
-Because they do not compose well:

 .. code:: python